 1983

+• Fundraising was insufficient to build the one structure that was planned.
 It was decided to use the funds raised through The Center, Inc. and money from the sale of the FSLT “O” Street property to renovate the existing art center and build a new theatre which would seat just under two hundred people.

-Due to limited funds, backstage costume and set storage would be cut from construction.
+• Due to limited funds, backstage costume and set storage would be cut from theatre construction.
 It would be more than 20 years before the rest of the facility as originally planned would be built.

 1985